Online MSN/MBA Dual Degree Programs – Nursing & Business

 The Johns Hopkins School of Nursing and Carey Business School offer an online dual degree program: an MSN in health systems management and an MBA.
 While all courses are offered online, some MBA courses may have a residency component.
 The MSN component of the program teaches students to transform good health systems into great ones, while the business component teaches them the hands-on skills to lead an effective organization.

-Admission requirements for this dual program include a bachelor of science in nursing from an accredited university, a GPA of at least 3.0, official transcripts, GMAT or GRE scores, three letters of recommendation, and an RN license from an authorized state, among others.
+Admission requirements for this dual program include a bachelor of science in nursing from an accredited university, a GPA of at least 3.0, official transcripts, GMAT or GRE scores, three letters of recommendation, and an RN license from an authorized state.

-The program comprises 65 credit-hours.
-The dual degree includes a wide range of courses such as the philosophical basis if advanced nursing practice, health systems management, the context of healthcare for advanced nursing practice, statistical analysis, and business law.
+The program comprises 65 credit hours.
+The dual degree includes a wide range of courses such as the philosophical basis if advanced nursing practice, health systems management, healthcare context for advanced nursing practice, statistical analysis, and business law.
 Through the coursework, students are trained to become effective leaders and use these skills to further their careers.
-They learn how to manage health systems in this day and age, where technology and data-based decision making is vital.
+They learn how to manage health systems today, where technology and data-based decision making is vital.

-Needless to say, the program can open up lucrative opportunities for students, both in business and nursing.
-Graduates can take up leadership roles in hospitals, long term care facilities, and ambulatory care facilities.
+Needless to say, the program can open up lucrative opportunities for students in business and nursing.
+Graduates can take up leadership roles in hospitals, long-term care facilities, and ambulatory care facilities.

 - Location: Baltimore, Maryland